CSCI4177G11/ShopSphere/order-service/README.md

 ## 2.2 **GET `/orders/user/:userId`**

-Retrieve orders for a consumer (self or admin).
+Retrieve orders for a consumer with consumerID (self or admin), and for vendor with vendorID.

 | Success | Error(s) |
 |---------|----------|